Intermesh/groupoffice-docs/developer/building-a-server-module.rst

 Server module
 -------------

-The code for the module is already present in Group Office.
-So I suggest you move that away for reference and recreate it by following this tutorial.
+The code for the module can be found at https://github.com/Intermesh/groupoffice-tutorial

 The server modules are created in the following path::